 Going to the doctor for an annual checkup may not be the most exciting thing you can think of, but don't wait to get a screening test for the most common cancers that affect men.
 They're easier to treat when you catch them early.

 Since the disease usually starts with growths called polyps in your colon, some screening exams look for them.
-The goal is to find them before they turn into cancer or while they're still in the early stages.
+The goal is to find them -- and remove them during the exam -- before they turn into cancer or while they're still precancerous.

 Colonoscopy.
 Your doctor puts a flexible tube with a tiny camera into your rear end so they can see the inside of your colon and rectum.
 A day or so before the test, you can't have food -- only clear liquids -- and you'll need to drink a laxative.